polvoazul/shutup/README.md

 They are the same as the functions above, but they have cleaner (but arguably less funny) names.

 ### Context Managers
-Use as context managers is also supported:
+Context managers are also supported:

 ```python
 import shutup